rh9891/READMEGenerator/README.md

 ## Contributing

-If you would like to contribute to this repository, please let me know of any changes that you would like to make by contacting me via Github or email.
+If you would like to contribute to this repository, please contact me via [Github](https://github.com/rh9891).

 ## Questions

-If you have any questions, comments, or issues regarding this command line interface application, please don't hesitate to contact me either through [Github](https://github.com/rh9891) or by email at <romie.hecdivert@gmail.com>.
+If you have any questions, comments, or issues regarding this command line interface application, please don't hesitate to contact me via [Github](https://github.com/rh9891).